Analysis | Deborah Birx takes her turn in reputation rehab

 When Trump in April floated the idea of injecting disinfectant or light into coronavirus patients, Birx’s pained expression became a symbol of a pandemic response gone awry.

 Trump turned to her at the news conference, and she did clarify that such things were being studied “not as a treatment.”
-But she later appeared on Fox News and defended Trump for having floated such wild ideas.
-She suggested he was merely processing information he had just been given — as if talking about such things with the country watching was just something you do.
+But she later appeared on Fox News Channel and defended Trump for having floated such wild ideas.
+She suggested that he was merely processing information he had just been given — as if talking about such things with the country watching was just something you do.

 She added: “The president has always put health and safety first.”
-And of Trump’s decision to relent to strict guidelines the month before: “He realized that the health and safety of Americans was his number one interest and responsibility.”
+And of Trump’s decision to relent to strict guidelines the month before: “He realized that the health and safety of Americans was his No. 1 interest and responsibility.”

 When those guidelines were first announced in mid-March, Birx glossed over the two months Trump had spent dismissing the threat of the virus.

-While Trump did change his tune for a while, his efforts to downplay the virus would soon resume.
-That also came to be accompanied by a dismissive effort toward testing that suggested he was much more concerned about too many tests creating a political liability for him than anything else.
+Although Trump did change his tune for a while, his efforts to minimize the virus would soon resume.
+That also came to be accompanied by a dismissive effort toward testing that suggested that he was much more concerned about too many tests creating a political liability for him than anything else.

-As for Birx’s claim that Trump was being fed bad data, Birx back in May vouched for the data the administration was presenting.
+As for her claim that Trump was being fed bad data, Birx in May vouched for the data the administration was presenting.

 “I’ve said from the beginning that we’ll follow the data,” she said.
 “And we provide the data that’s integrated between multiple reporting sites.
 And we have never altered the death numbers.
 And in this country, we’ve been very inclusive.”

-Except by this point, the data presented had already been misleading for weeks, as The Post’s Philip Bump wrote the month before.
+Except by this point, the data presented had already been misleading for weeks, as The Washington Post’s Philip Bump wrote the month before.

 Birx would again put a good face on the attentiveness of the effort in early August, saying that a spike in cases had led it to “reset” several weeks prior.